iTasks Logo iTasks

 Powerful Task Management in Telegram

-Create detailed tasks with everything your team needs — types, priorities, deadlines, nested sub-tasks up to 4 levels deep, rich formatting, file attachments, and a built-in discussion chat.
+Create detailed tasks with everything your team needs - types, priorities, deadlines, flexible repeats, actionable sub-tasks for granular tracking, rich formatting, file attachments, and a built-in discussion chat.

 Task Types & Priorities